esa/nanosat-mo-framework/docs/source/simulator/configure.rst

 Configuring the simulator through files
 ---------------------------------------
-If you run the supervisor with simulator for the first time, it will generate a set of configuration files in a directory named `.ops-sat-simulator` in your user's home directory.
+If you run the supervisor with simulator for the first time, it will generate a set of configuration files in its working directory.
+In addition, it will unpack resources and start logging to a directory named `.ops-sat-simulator` in your user's home directory.
 The ones which are most interesting to you are ``_OPS-SAT-SIMULATOR-header.txt`` and ``platformsim.properties``.
 The first file manages the general configuration options above while the second one manages the platform configuration options.
 Both of them follow Java properties syntax, so to change an option you just need to change the value on the right hand side of the assignment.